a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 	1. To resolve DNS
 		1. Browser will query DNS
 		2. DNS can look at geographic region of the user and returns IP address accordingly
+	2. DNS is not a typical load balancer in this case
+		1. NA user is not directed to different regions unles NA region is overloaded (and DNS knows that) or it has gone down completely
+	3. DNS as a load balancer is providing routing in this case

 ### Global Data Replication ###
 ### Auto Scaling Instances ###